cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    http://cs.uga.edu/~user/cs1302-javadoc-doc/
    ```

    Congratulations!
-If you followed the steps correctly, then you should see actual API
+If you followed the steps correctly, then you should see the API
-   documentation website that you generated.
-Does this website look similar to any other
+   documentation website that you generated earlier.
+Does this website look similar to any
-   websites that you may have visited?
+   other websites that you may have visited?

 ### Tutorial